camillagretsch/Minecraft_Education/no_coding.md

 # No code is required for this activity.
 ## Step 1
-No code is required for this activity.
+Kein No code is required for this activity.

 ```template
 player.onChat("run", function () {